-One of the most important tendons in the lower leg is the tibialis posterior tendon.
+Tibialis posterior dysfunction involves the tendon of the tibialis posterior muscle. this is one of the most important tendons in the lower leg .
 Tendons are the connective tissues that join muscle to bone allowing movement of the joint.
 The tibialis posterior tendon starts in the calf and passes down behind the inside of the ankle to join onto the midfoot.

 The tibialis posterior tendon is particularly important as it holds your arch up and provides support to your foot when pushing off your toes during walking.